2002 United States Senate election in New Jersey

-In the general election, Lautenberg defeated Forrester by a 9.9% margin, winning a fourth, non-consecutive term as a U.S. senator.
+On election day, Lautenberg defeated Forrester by a 9.9% margin, winning a fourth, non-consecutive term as a U.S. senator.
 At 78, Lautenberg became the oldest non-incumbent to win a Senate election.
 Lautenberg became the state's junior senator for the second time when he was sworn in on January 3, 2003.
-(Jon Corzine, who was elected to Lautenberg's old Senate seat, became the senior senator in 2003 as Lautenberg's previous eighteen years in the Senate were not counted as he was starting over.)
+Jon Corzine, who had been elected to Lautenberg's old Senate seat in 2000, became the senior senator, as Lautenberg's previous term in the Senate was not counted for purposes of seniority.